netreconlab/parse-hipaa/README.md

 Note that postgres is not binded to your interfaces and is only local to the docker virtual network.
 This was done on purpose as the parse and parse-desktop is already exposed.

 If you want to persist the data in the database, you can uncomment the volume lines in [docker-compose](https://github.com/netreconlab/parse-postgres/blob/master/docker-compose.yml#L41)

+The mongo version for this isn't shown as there are many examples online on how to deploy with mongo and mongo is part of the default documentation for [parse-server](https://github.com/parse-community/parse-server).
+The purpose of this repo is to show how to integrate with postgres and provide something out-of-the-box like [parse-server-example](https://github.com/parse-community/parse-server-example).

+A parse-server BaaS such as this can be made HIPAA compliant by swapping out the "db" container for variants such as [postges]()(will post later) or [mongo](https://github.com/netreconlab/hipaa_mongodb).

+**Use at your own risk.
+There is not promise that this is HIPAA compliant and we are not responsible for any mishandling of your data**